Skip to main content

 Before you start

-How to link a Blueprint to a POS product
+How to link to a POS product

 Good to know